-SEM images showed that the SaOS-2 cells have well attached to the surface of the samples (see Fig. 9).
+SEM images showed that the SaOS-2 cells have well attached well to the surface of the samples (see Fig. 9).
 The alkaline phosphatase (ALP) activity of the SaOS-2 cells cultured in the presence of the conditioned media showed that all the samples increased the ALP level.
-The findings are consistent with the results of other studies indicating bioactive glasses enhance the osteogenic activity through the induction of markers like as ALP [40].
-This has been previously shown that the main components of bioactive glasses such as phosphate, silicon and calcium are able to up-regulate genes related to bone formation [8].
+The findings are consistent with the results of other studies indicating bioactive glasses enhance the osteogenic activity through the induction of osteoblast markers like ALP [40].
+It has been previously shown that the main components of bioactive glasses such as phosphate, silicon and calcium are able to up-regulate genes related to bone formation [8].
 As shown in Fig.10, ALP activity of the Sr-containing glasses (Sr and Sr-Co) was higher than the other groups.
 A similar trend was observed in all the groups after 7, 14 and 21 days of incubation.

 The results of Alizarin Red S staining (Fig.11) showed that calcium deposition was visible in Ca-containing samples (Ca and Ca-Co glasses).
-This was predictable that Ca-containing glasses increase calcium deposition in the cultures through increasing the release of calcium ions into the cell culture medium which is in line with prior studies [41].
+This was predictable that Ca-containing glasses increase calcium deposition in the cultures through increasing the release of calcium ions into the cell culture medium which is in line with previous studies [41].

 4. Conclusion

 In the present study, a series of bioactive glasses containing different amounts of strontium and cobalt elements were successfully synthesized using a melt-derived route.
-The XRD results showed that all the glasses were in their glassy state.
-The in vitro studies showed the bone-like apatite formation capability of the glasses and cellular studies revealed that the glasses do not have any cytotoxicity on human osteosarcoma cells (SaOS-2).
+The XRD results showed that all the glasses produced were amorphous.
+The in vitro studies showed the bone-like apatite formation capability of the glasses and cellular studies revealed that the glasses do not have any cytotoxicity with human osteosarcoma cells (SaOS-2).
 However, the number of cells reduced in some samples when dissolution rate of calcium, strontium, cobalt ions were higher, as a result of a quick increase in the pH of the medium The osteogenic properties of the glasses were confirmed by Alkaline phosphatase (ALP) assay and Alizarin Red S staining.
 It was shown that the Sr-containing samples increased ALP enzyme, while the Ca-containing samples promote bone nodule formation in vitro.
 This study also confirmed that the BGs are capable to promote osteogenesis in vitro.
 To verify potential of the BGs in improvement of bone regeneration and angiogenesis, an in vivo study is currently under investigation and the results will be published as a follow up report to this article.

 References: